 - 1. Making client information available for 'state-wide search' within the SHS CIMS online database - 2.
 The provision of information to another agency to support a referral for service - 3.
-Collection and submission of data to AIHW in line with the relevant privacy provisions of the Commonwealth Privacy Act 1998
+Collection and submission of data to AIHW in line with the relevant privacy provisions of the Commonwealth Privacy Act 1998 .

-If a service provider is using the VI-SPDAT and entering this into the By-Name List, the service provider will need to complete the separate By Name List consent process.
+If an SHS Provider is using the VI-SPDAT and entering this into the By-Name List, the SHS Provider will need to complete the separate By Name List consent process.

-Referrals from Link2home have a consent process that is adhered to.
+Referrals from Link2Home have a consent process that is adhered to.